North Carolina Attractive Nuisance Attorney

 Attractive nuisances can be nearly any property feature, including:

 - Swimming pools

 - Abandoned cars

-or large piles of dirt.
-Mitigating these charges with a sign does not
+rise to a claim.
+Mitigating these charges with a sign does not always

-always absolve a premises owner of liability, as in many cases children
+absolve a premises owner of liability, as in many cases children who trespass

 If you believe you may have a claim due to an attractive nuisance injury,